 Robbi Wilson (Palnata7)

 My ancestral name is Palnata7, my english name is Robbi Wilson and I am a Coast Salish woman from the Tla’amin Nation (aka Sliammon).
 My late mom is Lorraine Wilson (Timothy) and my father is Alvin Wilson.
-I was inspired to start my own business after volunteering at the Vancouver Aboriginal Friendship Center (VAFCS) providing a Family Program, and as a Violence Prevention Educator with the Canadian Red Cross Society’s (CRCS) RespectED Programs.
+I was inspired to start my own business after volunteering at the Vancouver Aboriginal Friendship Center (VAFCS) providing a Family Program, and as a Violence Prevention Educator with the Canadian Red Cross Society’s (CRCS) RespectED Programs in 2007.